An Annotation-based Approach for Finding Bugs in Neural Network Programs: How works

 Next, we look into \Py{f}'s implementation for any (implicit or explicit) \emph{input validation}.
-Often, a function raises some exception or introduces some assertions to signal invalid input arguments.
+Often, a function uses exceptions or assertions to signal invalid input arguments.
 This information is useful to \emph{refine} the basic type annotations, and may also suggest constraint that involve multiple arguments--- which we can encode using \an's preconditions of \autoref{sec:annotations-preconditions}.
 In \autoref{lst:motivational1}'s example, \Py{DenseNet}'s initial validation clearly indicates, among other things, \Py{compression}'s precise interval of validity, and the precondition on line~\autoref{l:an:require} in \autoref{lst:motivational1_annotation}.

 The library functions from some NN framework used in \Py{f}'s implementation may also (indirectly) introduce requirements on \Py{f}'s inputs or otherwise suggest plausible ranges of variability.
-Indirect constraints may be more complex to express, thus we may even have to introduce custom generators (\autoref{sec:annotations-generators}).
-In the running example, a call to Keras's \Py{Convolution2D} constructor in \Py{DenseNet} (not shown in \autoref{lst:motivational1}) suggests the range for argument \Py{weight_decay} at line~\autoref{l:an:weight_decay} in \autoref{lst:motivational1_annotation}.
+Indirect constraints may be more complex, and may even require custom generators (\autoref{sec:generator-functions}).
+In the running example, a call to Keras's \Py{Convolution2D} constructor in \Py{DenseNet} (not in \autoref{lst:motivational1}) suggests the range for argument \Py{weight_decay} at line~\autoref{l:an:weight_decay} in \autoref{lst:motivational1_annotation}.

-Whenever \Py{f}'s implementation calls other functions in the same project, this process has to be repeated for these other functions, while ensuring the consistency of theirs and \Py{f}'s annotations.
+Whenever \Py{f}'s implementation calls other functions in the same project, this process can be repeated for these other functions, thus ensuring the consistency of the other functions' and \Py{f}'s annotations.
 In the running example, \Py{DenseNet} calls in a loop another function \Py{dense_block} in the same project, passing \Py{growth_rate} as argument and then incrementing it in each iteration.
 The input constraints of \Py{dense_block}, once figured out, indirectly suggest the validity range for \Py{DenseNet}'s \Py{growth_rate} at line~\autoref{l:an:growth_rate} in \autoref{lst:motivational1_annotation}.

 The guidelines we described are flexible and remain useful even if they are not followed in full.
 For example, sometimes we found it useful to start from very narrow annotations (merely encoding the available examples of usages of \Py{f} in \Py{P}) and relax them as we discovered more information---rather than going from basic to specific as we did in most examples---since this allowed us to generate some sample tests early on.
 The guidelines are also applicable with different levels of exhaustiveness, regardless of whether your goal is to annotate as much as possible in a project, or just test a few selected functions.
 In the former case, it is advisable to start annotating the simplest, shortest functions, so that their annotations can then suggest how to annotate the more complex, longer ones.